 “We know the planet is absorbing more energy than it is emitting,” said GISS Director James E. Hansen.
 “So we are continuing to see a trend toward higher temperatures.
 Even with the cooling effects of a strong La Niña influence and low solar activity for the past several years, 2011 was one of the 10 warmest years on record.”

-The difference between 2011 and the warmest year in the GISS record (2010) is 0.22 degrees F (0.12 C).
+The difference between 2011 and the warmest year in the GISS record (2010) is 0.22 degrees F (0.12 degrees C).
 This underscores the emphasis scientists put on the long-term trend of global temperature rise.
 Because of the large natural variability of climate, scientists do not expect temperatures to rise consistently year after year.
 However, they do expect a continuing temperature rise over decades.

 The first 11 years of the 21st century experienced notably higher temperatures compared to the middle and late 20th century, Hansen said.
 The only year from the 20th century in the top 10 warmest years on record is 1998.